rparnas/ry-docs/streaming.md

 * To view the streamed video in full-screen, right-click on the video preview in OBS Studio and choose *Full Screen Projector (Preview)*.

 ## Method 2: ? -> Web Server -> Web Browser
 * Need to look into what [video streaming protocol](https://www.wowza.com/blog/streaming-protocols).
+Most protocols are not natively implemented by browsers and require a JavaScript video library to decode on the client side.
 * Would probably be nice to continue using OBS Studio for its versitility.
 It only seems to support RTMP.
 * Many seem to be using nginx as the web server, and almost always on Unix.
 * The OBS feed as sent to Discord is < 3 Mpbs, so 3-4 Mpbs per person might be a reasonable estimate of upload bandwidth required.